Victor Kugler: Biography

-He was interrogated at the Gestapo headquarters on the Euterpestraat, then transferred the same day to a prison for Jews and 'political prisoners' awaiting deportation on the Amstelveenseweg.
+He was interrogated at the Gestapo headquarters on the Euterpestraat, then transferred the same day to a prison for Jews and "political prisoners" awaiting deportation on the Amstelveenseweg.
 On 7 September, he was moved to the prison on Weteringschans, in a cell with people sentenced to death.
-This was followed, four days later on September 11, by a transport to a concentration camp in Amersfoort, in the province of Utrecht, where he was selected for transport to Germany.
+This was followed, four days later on 11 September, by a transport to a concentration camp in Amersfoort, in the province of Utrecht, where he was selected for transport to Germany.
 On 17 September, the Amersfoort train station was destroyed in a bombing (Arnhem Air Raid) and on 26 September, he and around 1100 other men were taken to Zwolle for forced labour, digging anti-tank trenches.

 Kugler was moved again on 30 December 1944, to Wageningen for forced labour digging under the German S.A.
 (Brownshirts or Storm Troopers) until 28 March 1945, when some 600 prisoners were marched from Wageningen through Renkum, Heelsum, Oosterbeek, Arnhem, and Westervoort, to Zevenaar with the intention of going on to Germany the following day.
 There was a bombing raid during the march and Kugler took advantage of the confusion to escape.
 He was hidden by a farmer for a few days, borrowed a bicycle and made his way back to Hilversum, where he lived, and which he reached in April 1945.
 He hid there in his own house until the liberation of the Netherlands on 5 May 1945.

 His wife, Laura Kugler, died on 6 December 1952 and three years later he married Loes (Lucy) van Langen.
 The couple moved to Canada, where the brother, sister and mother of Lucy already resided.
 On 16 September 1958, Kugler appeared as a guest challenger on the American TV panel show To Tell The Truth.

-In 1973, he received the Yad Vashem Medal of the Righteous among the Nations and in 1977 the Canadian Anti-Defamation League awarded him a 10,000 dollar prize in recognition of his assistance in the hiding of the Frank and van Pels families, as well as Fritz Pfeffer.
+In 1973, he received the Yad Vashem Medal of the Righteous among the Nations and in 1977 the Canadian Anti-Defamation League awarded him a $10,000 prize in recognition of his assistance in the hiding of the Frank and van Pels families, as well as Fritz Pfeffer.

+He died at Etobicoke General Hospital in Toronto on 14 December 1981, and was buried at Sanctuary Park Cemetery in Etobicoke.